marichards/methanococcus/README.md

 `printMethanogenesisFluxes(model,solution,false);`

 Here, we are passing the model, the solution we generated, and the parameter *false*, which tells the script not to generate a map of this sub-network.
 The map-drawing function relies upon the [Paint4Net toolbox](http://biosystems.lv/index.php/software/paint4net), a small set of functions that you can optionally add to your distribution of Matlab.
-We are not assuming that you have this toolbox installed; however, if you do then changing the *false* to *true* will generate a small metabolic map showing the fluxes through this sub-network. (**NOTE: The map drawing functionality relies upon flux variability analysis, which can often cause a numerical error for the first attempt.
-If you get an error beginning with "Index exceeds matrix dimensions", we recommend retrying the same command).
+We are not assuming that you have this toolbox installed; however, if you do then changing the *false* to *true* will generate a small metabolic map showing the fluxes through this sub-network.

+(**NOTE: The map drawing functionality relies upon flux variability analysis, which can often cause a numerical error for the first attempt.
+If you get an error beginning with `Index exceeds matrix dimensions` we recommend retrying the same command).